didip/didip.github.io/markdown/posts/1434380433653410969-why-go-is-beating-the-averages.md

 ## The blub paradox

 The entire section, Lisp vs Blubs, got me thinking about the Go community.

-There is no shortage of these hypothetical Blub programmers looking down at Go because it does not have X features, am I right?
+There is no shortage of these hypothetical Blub programmers looking down at Go because it does not have X features.

 Should Go community care about them?
 I don't think so.